 - loss of appetite.

-Potential long-term effects of low-carbohydrate diets
+Long-term effects of low-carb diets

-Possible long-term effects may include:
+Possible long-term effects of very low carb diets may include:

 - Weight gain – when a normal diet is resumed, some muscle tissue is rebuilt, water is restored and weight quickly returns.